Download this Document

-Gender and Small Arms and Light Weapons in Southeast Europe
+Gender and Small Arms and Light Weapons STUDY

 The study documents the gender differences in the risks that women and men face in respect to small arms and light weapons (SALW) in South East Europe, providing fresh insights into the numerous ways in which gender and SALW-related behaviors and practices intersect.